 Athens

-For backpackers, Athens often serves as nothing more than an entry point in Greece.
+For backpackers, the capital city of Athens often serves as nothing more than their entry point to Greece.
 At best, backpackers will make their way up to the Parthenon and bounce.
 I spent a week in Athens, but most of the first few days were spent sleeping and recovering from jet lag.
 Thankfully, I was revived by the time the weekend rolled around.
 A friend linked me up with two of his local friends and we had ourselves a night at the poppin’ district of Psyrri.
 After a few charming days in the Insta-friendly neighborhood of Plaka, Psyrri was a wild and pleasant change.
 The energy here is electric.
 There are so many bars and clubs to choose from.
 You are bound to find something that fits your music taste and crowd.
 Hell, even just walk around with a beer taking it all in.
 That’s the way to do it.

 As Greece’s capital and largest city, it’s no surprise that Athens has some of the country’s best nightlife.
 Don’t underestimate Athens as a party destination.
 It is poppin’ up here.